Zencoder Leads SWE-bench Verified with 70% Success Rate

 - A theoretical "Best of 4" scenario -- where an oracle always picks the correct solution if any agent produced one -- yielded 78.6%, indicating substantial room for improving the critic's selection ability.

 The gap between the ensemble result (70%) and the theoretical ceiling (78.6%) suggests that better critic models or more sophisticated selection strategies could push performance even higher without changing the underlying agents.
+This 8.6 percentage point gap represents tasks where at least one agent produced a correct solution but the critic failed to select it -- a pure selection problem that is likely easier to improve than the underlying generation capability.

 Key Takeaways